SomethingRandom0768/ToontownMinigames/README.md

 1. DistributedWatchingGame:

-Barebones Version - Practically done (except for a single bug which I will rectify soon)
+Barebones Version - 99% (except for a single bug which I will rectify soon)

 Finalized Version - Not even started, will work on later.